WebEngineering-FHNW/bewertete-uebung-stokalakis/docs/exercise/exercise.md

 The master always has the full control over the playlist(s) ("Queues") and is able to add, remove and modify active clients and music titles.
 A nice to have feature is a poll functionality to allow the clients to vote for certain music titles, genres, singers.

 ### Future
-The bigger idea behind this is to be able to use a MusiQueue account for several streaming services (youtube, apple music etc) - and not being bound to Spotify.
+The bigger idea behind this is to be able to use a MusiQueue account for several streaming services (youtube, apple music etc) - and not being bound to Spotify; or even stream your own local stored music to a master device, whereat an internet connection is not needed at all (master device acts then as a server).

 ### In scope for webeC
 1. Master & client UI